vicsharp-shibusa/kyna/docs/designs.md

 There are three `enum`s to consider and they are defined in the `MigrationConfiguration.cs` file.

-The first is `MigrationMode`, which has two possible values:
+The first is `MigrationSourceMode`, which has two possible values:

 | Mode    | Meaning                                                                                                                                |
 | ------- | -------------------------------------------------------------------------------------------------------------------------------------- |